JuliaMath/GSL.jl/README.md

 # Current status

-A limited subset of the GSL functions are currently available
+A limited subset of the GSL functions are currently available.

 ## What is available
 * All `gsl_*` functions that _do not_ use custom `gsl_*` types